 Pelican is a family-owned business.
 Dr. Calhoun directed Pelican’s growth and development in his dual role of president and publisher from 1970 until his death in 2012.
 After his passing, his daughter Kathleen Calhoun Nettleton, who has served as a board member for the Publisher’s Association of the South and on the small press steering committee for the Association of American Publishers, inherited those roles.
 She shares ownership of the company with her mother, Nancy Calhoun, who serves as treasurer and vice president of special promotions, and her uncle, James Calhoun, who served as executive editor until his retirement in 1990 and is now special projects editor.

-Pelican International is a wholly owned subsidiary founded in 1985 with headquarters in Saipan.
-It is represented in the United Kingdom and Europe, Australia, New Zealand, and Southeast Asia.
-Pelican has enlarged its growing market of foreign rights sales and purchases.
-Pelican’s motivational titles by Zig Ziglar (See You at the Top) and Dr. Walter Doyle Staples (Think Like a Winner!) lead the entry into markets in Europe, South America, Asia, and Africa.
+With the translation and international distribution of many of its titles, Pelican has enlarged its growing market of foreign rights sales and purchases.
+Pelican’s motivational titles by Zig Ziglar (See You at the Top) and Dr. Walter Doyle Staples (Think Like a Winner!) led its entry into markets in Europe, South America, Asia, and Africa.
 Additionally, Pelican continues its acquisition of foreign titles for U.S. publication.
-See You at the Top is a special title among Pelican’s list due to its having the highest sales of any Pelican title.
-To celebrate the 25th anniversary, a revised edition was published in 2000.
+See You at the Top is a special title among Pelican’s list and enjoys the highest sales of any Pelican title.
+To celebrate the book’s 25th anniversary, a revised edition was published in 2000.
 Many of Pelican’s titles are available as CDs, MP3 downloads, or e-books, in addition to traditional paperback and hardcover editions.

-For more information contact Antoinette de Alteriis, Promotion Director, at (504) 368-1175, 331.
+For more information, contact Antoinette de Alteriis, Promotion Director, at (504) 368-1175, ext.
+331.